claar/P6SGI/README.md

   * Standardize the interface between server and application so that web developers may focus on application development rather than the nuances of supporting each of several server platforms.

-  * Keep the interface simple so that a web application or middleware requires no additional tools or libraries other than what exists in a standard Perl 6 environment, no module installations are required.
+  * Keep the interface simple so that a web application or middleware requires no additional tools or libraries other than what exists in a standard Perl 6 environment.
+No module installations are required.

   * Keep the interface simple so that servers and middleware are simple to implement.

-  * Allow the interface to flexible enough to accomodate a variety of common use-cases and simple optimzations.
+  * Make the interface flexible enough to accommodate a variety of common use-cases and simple optimizations.

   * Provide flexibility so that unanticipated use-cases may be implemented and so that the interface may be extended by servers wishing to do so.

   * Allow for backwards compatibility to PSGI applications.

-Aside from that is the underlying assumption that this is a simple interface and ought to at least somewhat resemble work in the standards it is derived from, including Rack, WSGI, PSGI, CGI, and others.
+This is intended to be a simple interface resembling the work in the standards it is derived from, including Rack, WSGI, PSGI, CGI, and others.

 1 TERMINOLOGY
 =============